 Èmile Durkheim is credited to be the father of sociology.
 Durkheim was born in the mid 19th century in France, the son of a Jewish rabbi.
 He was interested in behavioral studies, religion, and educational methods and began teaching at the university level as a young man.
 He wrote several pieces that were published, focusing on such subjects as religion and suicidal behavior.
 These works affected social science practitioners who followed him.
 Durkheim was the first to declare the importance of social science as a fundamental aspect of study in higher learning systems, and he brought sociology into the curriculum of the French educational system.

-- What is Sociology?: A definition of the social science from the American Sociological Association.
+- What is Sociology?: A definition of the social science from the Department of Sociology, the University of Chicago.

 - Èmile Durkheim: A summary presenting the history and works of the sociologist.